 Younger children may need help when playing this game on their own.

-A cute game with a unique concept – players have to return "home" when they get wet when doggie shakes.
-Ideal for young kids – keeps them eagerly awaiting doggie's next move.
+A cute game with a unique concept – players have to return "home" when they get wet when the dog shakes.
+Ideal for young kids – keeps them eagerly awaiting the dog's next move.

-Strategy is the object of this game, and helps kids learn to focus and concentrate.
+Strategy is the object of this game, which helps kids learn to focus and concentrate.
 Easy to learn, but challenging to master.
-Ideal for kids age 7 and older.
+Ideal for kids ages 7 and older.

 Small pieces feel cheaply made, and get lost easily – some owners wish it came with a case to keep track of all the components.